 - being able to receive treatment at the same time as a friend or family member

-- getting to choose how long you need to rest with the needles
+- getting to choose how long you rest with the needles

-- getting to choose how much you pay for treatment on our siding scale of $25-45
+- being able to receive the amount of treatment you need to get better and stay better by choosing how much you pay on our siding scale of $25-45

 Imagine the impact of acupuncture seeping into every corner of our health care system: quietly relieving pain without pharmaceuticals, reducing stress without psychotherapy, changing the way we think about illness by providing an open testimonial to people’s ability to heal themselves.”